Leo-T-Zang/tianlai.github.io/content/publication/chen-2023-pepmlm/index.md

 tags: ['Protein Language Model', 'Binder Design']

-abstract: We introduce **PepMLM**, a purely target sequence-conditioned de novo generator of linear peptide binders.
-By employing a novel masking strategy that uniquely positions cognate peptide sequences at the terminus of target protein sequences, PepMLM tasks the state-of-the-art ESM-2 pLM to fully reconstruct the binder region, achieving low perplexities matching or improving upon previously-validated peptide-protein sequence pairs. (**Accepted as Poster at ICLR GEM Workshop**)
+abstract: We introduce **PepMLM**, a purely target sequence-conditioned *de novo* generator of linear peptide binders.
+By employing a novel masking strategy that uniquely positions cognate peptide sequences at the terminus of target protein sequences, PepMLM tasks ESM-2 to fully reconstruct the binder region, achieving low perplexities matching or improving upon previously-validated peptide-protein sequence pairs. (**Accepted as Poster at ICLR GEM Workshop**)

 # Display this page in the Featured widget?
 featured: true